wp-plugins/nextgen-facebook/readme.txt

 The Facebook, Google+ and Twitter sharing buttons support *multiple languages*.
 A default language can be chosen in the NGFB settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) switches the sharing button language with the webpage language (WordPress locale).
 NGFB can also include hashtags, from WordPress and NextGEN Gallery tag names, in the Open Graph (Facebook) and Pinterest Rich Pin descriptions, Tweet text, and other social captions.

 <blockquote>
-<p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (child) of NextGEN Facebook Open Graph+ (NGFB).
+<p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="http://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (child) of NextGEN Facebook Open Graph + (NGFB).
 WPSSO strives to be a little smaller and lighter by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).</p>
 </blockquote>

 = Custom Contacts =